Jules Wijdenbosch Bridge

-The Jules Wijdenbosch Bridge (Dutch: Jules Wijdenboschbrug), also called Suriname bridge and known locally as Bosje Brug, is a bridge over the Suriname River between the capital city Paramaribo and Meerzorg in the Commewijne District.
-The bridge is part of the East-West Link, and is named after former president Jules Wijdenbosch.
+The Jules Wijdenbosch Bridge (Dutch: Jules Wijdenboschbrug), also called Suriname bridge and known locally as Bosje Brug, is a concrete road bridge over the Suriname River between the capital city Paramaribo and Meerzorg in the Commewijne District.
+The bridge is part of the East-West Link, and is named after former president Jules Wijdenbosch, who opened it.
 Constructed by Dutch constructor Ballast-Nedam, the bridge has two lanes, is 1504 metres long, and was opened on 20 May 2000.